Click here to see the amazing difference this equipment makes in detection, speed, comfort, consistency, and efficiency:

 Woodlawn Hospital's Diagnostic Imaging department is a certified digital mammography facility and performs approximately 60 mammography, diagnostic and screening, procedures per month.
-Diagnostic Imaging has a state-of-the-art digital mammography machine that is inspected annually by the Indiana State Department of Health and credentialed by the American College of Radiology.
+Diagnostic Imaging has a state-of-the-art digital mammography machine that is inspected annually by an ISDH approved physicist and accredited by the American College of Radiology.

 Mammography uses low-dose radiation to create an image of breast tissue and can detect small cancers up to two years before they can be felt by the patient or physician.
 Mammography Technologists go through specialized training to properly place the breast in specific positions to locate very small areas of suspected tumors or calcification in the breast.